How The Senate Health Care Bill Could Disrupt The Insurance Market

 Finally, Whitlock suggests, senators could be deliberately trying to create a rickety market, so states will be forced to take matters into their own hands.

-"There are folks in the Republican conference who desperately want this to devolve to the states," said Whitlock, who's now vice president for health policy at ML Strategies, a lobbying and consulting firm.
+"There are folks in the Republican conference who desperately want this to devolve to the states," said Whitlock, who is now vice president for health policy at ML Strategies, a lobbying and consulting firm.
 "So do I completely rule that out as a possibility of why you go that route?
 I don't rule it out completely."

 The Urban Institute's Blumberg warns that without a strong provision to keep healthy customers in the market, insurance companies will lean on states for permission to offer more bare-bones policies.
 That could leave some customers in the individual market with even fewer choices than they had before Obamacare.